After college, I had NO CLUE what a food budget was and how much money I would need every month to feed myself.

 If you use a credit card, you can easily review your food spending over the last month by checking your charges, either in your most recent statement or on your banking app.
 Just add up every charge from grocery stores, restaurants, and takeout places.
 You’ll really get to see how often you eat out vs. grocery shop, and how the two compare cost-wise.

-If you don’t use a credit card, I recommend tracking your food spend (restaurants and grocery trips) for at least two weeks starting today – preferably weeks that are “normal” where you’re not traveling or hosting.
+If you don’t use a credit card, I recommend tracking your food spending (restaurants and grocery trips) for at least two weeks starting today — preferably weeks that are “normal” when you’re not traveling or hosting.
 You can double that amount and get a feel for how much you’re currently spending per month.
-Try keeping the receipts or keeping track of costs in the notes app on your phone.
+You can keep the receipts or track the costs in a journal or the notes app on your phone.

 Here’s my restaurant spending from last month, according to Mint.
 Definitely on the higher side, since I took my mom and my boyfriend out to dinner for their birthdays!

 It might mean shopping at different stores, cooking more (I can help you with that!), or changing your overall grocery shopping strategy.

-If you want to learn how to shave $20 off your next grocery trip, download Workweek Lunch’s free 3-day meal plan which includes my free grocery guide and learn all my tips!
+If you want to learn how to shave $20 off your next grocery trip, sign-up for Workweek Lunch’s 7-day free trial, which includes my free grocery guide, and learn all my tips!

 2. Test different weekly budgets to find out what’s realistic.

-Now that you know how much you spend without trying to cut back, how much do you want to spend.
-Be realistic, and you can start small — if you spent $600 on food last month, do you think $300 would be realistic?
-(I don’t).
+Now that you know how much you spend without trying to cut back, decide how much you want to spend.
+Be realistic, and you can start small — if you spent $600 on food last month, suddenly cutting it to $300 probably isn’t going to work.

-The best way to find out where that line is between lean but comfortable and completely unrealistic is to test different budgets each week.
+The best way to locate the happy medium between “lean, but comfortable” and “completely unrealistic” is to test different budgets each week.